 B2B buyers are turning to more interactive online tools to share and distribute their catalogs.
 This makes it easier for them to expand their relationships and work directly with more retailers and suppliers.

 Using a side navigation product bar (also known as faceted search), Dupont allows visitors to dive deeper into their resources and offerings.
-They keep the homepage set up for marketing and promotion –– to introduce the brand and all the good ongoing work.
+They keep the homepage set up for marketing and promotion to introduce the brand and all the good ongoing work they do.

 Just like B2C, Amazon has set the standard for the online B2B customer experience.
 Many B2B buyers rate their experience against Amazon as a benchmark.